DmytroVasin/audit_logger/README.md

         # ::PRODUCT_LOG  = AuditLogger::Audit.new("#{log_path_with_env}_product.log")
       end
     ```

+    And its creates `log/audit/` folder for future log files.

   By default all files will be generated in `log/audit/` folder, if you want to change this behavior just change `#{Rails.root}/log/audit/#{Rails.env}` and reload server.